yedivanseven/CheckerPy/README.md

 #### 1.2 Value checking <a name=section1_2></a>
-Other than checking for type, `CheckerPy` also comes with validators for bounds, membership of a set,  string properties, as well as emptiness and length of iterables.
+Other than checking for type, `CheckerPy` also comes with validators for bounds, set membership,  string and function properties, as well as emptiness and length of iterables.
 ```python
 from checkerpy.validators.one import Limited, OneOf, Contains, NonEmpty
 from checkerpy.validators.one import JustLen, JustCall, Identifier